breatheco-de/content/src/content/lesson/what-is-debugging-code.md

 Throughout the years, I have developed a very effective debugging recipe that I will share below.
 It takes me just a few seconds to find and fix 90% of my bugs and mistakes, leaving no room for improvisation or shooting darts.

-> 🤯 Debugging is twice as hard as writing the code in the first place.
-Therefore, if you write the code as cleverly as possible, you are, by definition, not smart enough to debug it. -- Brian Kernighan
+<quote>Debugging is twice as hard as writing the code in the first place.
+Therefore, if you write the code as cleverly as possible, you are, by definition, not smart enough to debug it. -- Brian Kernighan</quote>

 ## Who should read this guide?